 Picturesque Hillsboro was founded in 1877 when gold and silver were discovered nearby.
 Today it is a well-known community of writers, artists, ranchers and miners.
-The town’s tree-lined main street features the Black Range Museum, the 120-year-old General Store (now a restaurant), lodging accommodations, shops, the Percha Creek Traders artist’s co-op, a greenhouse, and artist’s studios.
+The town’s tree-lined main street features the Black Range Museum (purchased in 2016 by the Hillsboro Historical Society), the 120-year-old General Store (now a restaurant), lodging accommodations, shops, a greenhouse, and artist’s studios.

 From Hillsboro you can take a side trip to Lake Valley, a ghost town about 18 miles south.
 Named in 1878 for ancient lake beds nearby, this silver mining town had a heyday population of over 4000 people.
 Today Lake Valley is cared for by the Bureau of Land Management, and remains fairly intact.
 Weathered wooden buildings, a school, a garage and several houses still survive.
 This was the location of the Bridal Chamber Mine, one of the richest veins of silver ever discovered.